-Item Uncertainties Effect if Actual Results Differ from Assumptions Property Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
-It is estimated that the annual depreciation charge for buildings would increase by £0.914m if there was a 10% reduction in the useful life of its' buildings.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+Further information is included in Note 47.
 The effects on the net pension liability of changes in individual assumptions can be measured although the assumptions interact in complex ways.
-During 2020/2021 the Council's actuaries advised that the Council's net pension liability had increased by £91.378m.
-Arrears At 31/3/21 the Authority had a balance of sundry debtors of £59.897m. £56.8m of this balance was expected to be paid in full.
-A review of the remaining £3.1m suggested that an impairment of doubtful debts of approximately 50% was appropriate.
-If collection rates were to deteriorate additional amounts would need to be set aside as an allowance.

-Business Rates

-Since the introduction of the Business Rates Retention Scheme on 1st April 2013, local authorities are liable for a share of successful appeals against the business rates charged to businesses.
-Therefore a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31st March 2021.
-The estimate has been calculated using the Valuation Office (VO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of the total provision up to and including 31st March 2021.

-If the level of appeals were to increase by 1% it would require the Council to set aside an estimated additional £0.161m in the provision.

-Fair Value Measurements

-When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or discounted cash flow (DCF) model).
+During 2020/2021 the Council's actuaries advised that the Council's net pension liability had increased by £68.484m.
+Fair Value Measurements When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or discounted cash flow (DCF) model).
 Where possible, the inputs to these valuation techniques are based on observable data but where this is not possible judgement is required in establishing fair values.
 These judgements typically include considerations such as uncertainty and risk.
 However, changes in the assumptions used could affect the fair value of the authority's assets and liabilities.
 Where Level 1 inputs are not available, the authority employs relevant experts to identify the most appropriate valuation techniques to determine (for example investment properties, the authority's chief valuation officer and external valuer).

-Information regarding the valuation techniques and inputs used in determining the fair value of the authority's assets and liabilities is disclosed in Notes 16, 19 and 20.

-The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment properties) and discount rates - adjusted for regional factors (for both investment properties and some financial assets).

-Significant change in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties and financial assets.
+Information regarding the valuation techniques and inputs used in determining the fair value of the authority's assets and liabilities is disclosed in Notes 17 and 20.
+The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels and discount rates - adjusted for regional factors investment properties.
+Significant change in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties.